ibm-cloud-docs/bare-metal/get-help-and-support.md

 <!--See [Getting help ![External link icon](../icons/launch-glyph.svg "External link icon")](https://new-console.eu-gb.bluemix.net/docs/support/index.html#getting-help){: new_window} for more details about using the forums.-->

-For more information about opening an IBM support ticket, see [Contacting support](/docs/get-support?topic=get-support-using-avatar).
+For more information about opening an IBM support case, see [Contacting support](/docs/get-support?topic=get-support-using-avatar).